dgerosa/filltex/README.md

     echo "PATH=$PATH:$(pwd)/bin" >> ${HOME}/.bashrc # To add the new path to your .bashrc
     cp filltex.engine ~/Library/TeXshop/Engines/filltex.engine # To install the Texshop engine

+`filltex` uses [TexCount](http://app.uio.no/ifi/texcount), which is included in most Tex distribution.
+In case it's not in yours, you can find installation instruction [here](http://app.uio.no/ifi/texcount/faq.html#setup).

 ## Usage

 ### fillbib (script)